Are you looking for ferrets for adoption?

 The second interview will happen in the ferret shelter.
 There you will meet a few ferrets, both genders and ages and you will see which ferret suits you best.
 You will have a chance to pick a ferret based on his personality and energy level.
 Listen to advice people who work in shelters share with you.
 They only want what is best for every ferret in their shelter so they will do their best to pick the best human for the ferret.

 Donate Adoption Fee

 Some ferret shelters require a donation.
-I think that is a good idea because a donation is another proof you can give to show them how serious you are.
-Also, you are helping that ferret shelter to get groceries and other supplies needed to stay alive and help other ferrets in their ownership.
-This is a great way to show support and to help because most shelters need our help.
+I think that is a good idea because a donation is another proof you can do to show how serious you are.
+Also, you are helping that ferret shelter to get groceries and other ferret supplies needed to stay alive and help other ferrets in their ownership.
+This is a great way to show support and help because most shelters need our help.

 Before You Adopt A Ferret